K-theory and index theory on manifolds with a proper Lie group action: Abstract

 \section{Abstract}

 The paper is devoted to the index theory of orbital and transverse elliptic operators on manifolds with a proper Lie group action.
 It corrects errors of my previous paper on transverse operators and contains new results.
-Throughout the paper, we use a simpler method in constructing pseudo-differential operators.
+Throughout the paper, we use the operator integration method in constructing pseudo-differential operators.